 At the outset of the film, Alex is presented as a devoted son, fiercely protective of his mother, Christiane.
 When Christiane falls into a coma just before the fall of the Berlin Wall, Alex assumes the role of caretaker, embarking on an elaborate ruse to recreate the illusion of the German Democratic Republic (GDR) within their apartment.
 His commitment to preserving his mother's fragile health and cherished beliefs drives him to extraordinary lengths, demonstrating his unwavering loyalty and selflessness.

-As the narrative unfolds, Alex undergoes a profound evolution, shedding his passive demeanor and embracing his agency in shaping his own destiny.
+As the narrative unfolds, Alex undergoes a profound evolution, shedding his passive demeanour and embracing his agency in shaping his own destiny.
 His journey of personal growth is intricately intertwined with the broader transformation occurring within German society as it grapples with the legacy of division and reunification.
-Through Alex's struggles, "Goodbye Lenin" offers a poignant meditation on resilience, adaptation, and the enduring power of the human spirit in the face of adversity.
+Through Alex's struggles, "Goodbye Lenin" offers an important meditation on resilience, adaptation, and the enduring power of the human spirit in the face of adversity.

 In conclusion, Alex Kerner stands as a captivating and complex protagonist whose journey in "Goodbye Lenin" serves as a poignant reflection of the human condition.
 Through his unwavering devotion, moral dilemmas, and personal growth, Alex embodies the resilience and adaptability of the human spirit in the face of profound change.
 As audiences bid farewell to Alex and Christiane, they are left with a profound appreciation for the complexities of love, deception, and cultural identity in a rapidly evolving world.